 This is a college Calculus course, which is comparable to the length and difficulty of a first semester college calculus course.
 It is an in-depth study of functions, limits, graphs, continuity, derivatives, and integrals of those functions and their applications.
 Students who apply, qualify and successfully complete the course will receive five Indiana University credits that may be transferable to other colleges.
-It is required that each student has a graphing calculator.
 NOTE: In order to receive weighted credit on transcripts, students must successfully complete both semesters of the course and take the I.U. final exam.
 An hourly fee for 5 credits will be assessed by Indiana University for students opting for college credit.